Amazon Jungle Conservation Volunteer Program in Peru - Cusco

 Peru’s Amazon rainforest is an incredible place to visit - full of wildlife and raw landscapes but facing its own set of challenges like climate change, increased human development and deforestation.
 Volunteers make a real impact by providing invaluable help with a range of conservation tasks.

-The Jungle Conservation project is an immersive volunteer experience where you’ll be based in the heart of the jungle, contributing to the preservation of the natural environment and its diverse ecosystems and inhabitants.
+The Amazon Jungle Conservation project is an immersive volunteer experience where you’ll be based in the heart of the jungle, contributing to the preservation of the natural environment and its diverse ecosystems and inhabitants.

 When you volunteer in the Amazon rainforest you’ll get a rare insight into the rich Peruvian biodiversity while making a difference by helping with activities including: